keerthi-ambati/CODETECH-Task2/README.md

 **EXAMPLE USAGE :**

 Welcome to the Grade Tracker!

 Enter subject name (or 'exit' to quit): Math

 Enter grade for Math: 95.0

 Enter subject name (or 'exit' to quit): English

 Enter grade for English: 88.5

 Enter subject name (or 'exit' to quit): History

 Enter grade for History: 76.0

 Enter subject name (or 'exit' to quit): exit

 Overall Grade: 86.5

 Letter Grade: B

 GPA: 3.0
-Code Explanation
-The main components of the GradeTracker program are: